ElvenTools/elven-tools-cli/README.md

 ### What is it?

 The CLI tool helps to:
-- deploy the NFT minter Smart Contract on the Elrond blockchain
+- deploy the NFT minter Smart Contract on the MultiversX blockchain
-- setup and interact with the NFT minter Smart Contract on the Elrond blockchain
+- setup and interact with the NFT minter Smart Contract on the MultiversX blockchain
 - provides a couple of helper tools for getting the data from API
   - get collection owners => [docs](https://www.elven.tools/docs/recipes.html#how-to-get-owners-addresses-using-the-collection-ticker)
   - filter and export the data